Batersburey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Batersburey date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Batersburey family